djepar/CoursGenInfo/web-dev/Meta/MetaBackEnd/IntroDB/NotesMetaDB.md

 'Normalization optimizes the database design by creating a single purpose for each table'

+Normalization aims
+- Proper DB structure
+- Minamal duplication
+- "Accurate data analysis and retrieval"

 ## First Normal Form (1NF)
 First Normal Form : data atomicity and unrepeated groups of data.
-'The data atomicity rule means taht you can only have one single instance value of the column attribute in any cell of the table'
+'The data atomicity rule means that you can only have one single instance value of the column attribute in any cell of the table'.
+To avoid : data redundancy and data inconsistency

 ## Second Normal Form (2NF)
-"In the second normal form, you need to avoid any partial dependency relationships between data.
+"In the second normal form, you need to __avoid__ any partial dependency relationships between data.
 Partial dependency refers to tables with a composite primary key.
 Namely a key that consists of a combination of two or more columns, where a non-key attribute value depends only on one part of the composite key"

+Functional dependency : "The relationship between two attributes in a table" Partial dependency : "A table with a composite primary key"

 ## Third normal form (3NF)
 "Must already be in the second normal form.
 Must have no transitive dependency.
 This means that any non-key attribute may not be functionally dependent on another non-key attribute in the same table"

+Transitive dependency : "A non-key attribute cannot be functionnaly dependent on another non-key attribute"